Luca1991/DiscCheckEmu/ConfigurationDocumentation.md

 ### Patch structure

 Each patch is composed by the following fields:
-- address: the virtual address in the target process memory where the patch will be applied.
+- rva: the relative virtual address in the target process memory where the patch will be applied.
+This address will be added to the base address of the target process.
 - patch: an array of bytes that will be written to the target process memory.
 OR:
 - offset: the physical file offset where the patch will be applied.
 This offset will be automatically converted in a virtual address by DCE.
 - patch: an array of bytes that will be written to the target process memory.

-For each patch you must specify either the address or the offset field.
+For each patch you must specify either the offset or the rva field.

 ### Patch examples